Eyes up! Spine straight! Heels forward! En pointe! Bras en Couronne! Ta-da! You just became a Balleri-na/no. Ha-ha! Just kidding.

 It may, however, be surprising that, although Ballet is said to have its history tied to Italy and France, it found a home in Russia.
 Right from the 18th-century, classical ballet traditions started in a new fashion in Russia and has since grown in popularity and prestige.
 That is why “Ballet” is mentioned as one of the benefits of learning the Russian language as though competency in Ballet comes from merely learning to speak the Soviet language.
 However, that is merely said to express how important and noble the Russian Ballet has grown to be.

-Nigeria has a rich culture of dance and Nigerians are people appreciative of cultural variety.
+Nigeria, as an original African child, has a rich culture of dance and Nigerians are people appreciative of cultural variety.
 Have you ever imagined yourself hitting the dance floor among your friends with some exhilarating Oriental belly dancing moves or footing it with some artful Russian-ballet steps?
 If for anything, you definitely will be adding one gold star to your cap as an international dancer.

 So, get your pointe and leotard at the yellow line: here is our guide for intending Nigerian students of Russian Ballet dance.
 Music, please!